How to Write SEO Friendly Blog Posts - With A Super Simple 10 Step Checklist!Dec 15, 2021

 HOW TO AVOID PAGE SPEED ISSUES

-Use jpegs in blog posts - NOT pngs.
+In most instance use jpegs in blog posts - NOT pngs.
+They are smaller files.

 Keep images small.
 Of course, make them visible, but don’t overdo it on image size.